 WINKEL MEDIA SELECTS MARKETMEDIOS TO SELL ADVERTISING ON ITS IN-STORE RETAIL NETWORK IN COLOMBIA, SOUTH AMERICA

-Philadelphia, PA, Nov.
+/EIN News/ -- Philadelphia, PA, Nov.
 22, 2022 (GLOBE NEWSWIRE) -- Winkel Media Network, an in-store media technology company that is a joint venture of VSBLTY, its Latin American partner Retailigent Media and Anheuser-Busch InBev, announced the signing of Marketmedios Comunicaciones to sell advertising on its network in Colombia, South America.
 VSBLTY Groupe Technologies Corp.
-VSBGF VSBY (Frankfurt 5VS) ("VSBLTY") is a leading software provider of security and retail analytics technology not only in South America, but worldwide.
+(OTCQB: VSBGF) (CSE: VSBY) (Frankfurt 5VS) (“VSBLTY”) is a leading software provider of security and retail analytics technology not only in South America, but worldwide.

 Founded over 20 years ago, Marketmedios is one of the two largest OOH companies in Colombia with more than 5000 media outlets.
 The firm sells media in different formats including shopping malls, public transportation, airports, radio, parks, bus terminals, amusement parks, concert venues, double-decker buses, indoor soccer fields, and utility bills.
 With more than 800 advertisers a year, Marketmedios has digital screens on billboards, in shopping malls, on public transportation, at concert venues and amusement parks throughout Colombia.